hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 [testing]: #testing

-In addition to the current integration testing scenarios, it will be required to test the system alongside an instance of the OpenTelemetry collector collecting metrics and traces from the client applications and the chaincode executors.
+In addition to the current integration testing scenarios, it will be required to test the system alongside an instance of the OpenTelemetry collector collecting metrics and traces from the client applications.
 The OpenTelemetry instance can report to stdout, a zipkin UI, and to a Prometheus server all this information so testers can verify the correctness of the traces and metrics published.